 - Select a primary location and property profile (buy-box).

-Then investors review properties on the platform and recommendations from advisors.
-Once an investor selects a desirable property, an Awning Advisor will help:
+Then investors review properties on the platform and recommendations from agents.
+Once an investor selects a desirable property, an Awning agent will help:

 - Draft a competitive offer,